- Corvus brachyrhynchos

 Distinctive, stocky black bird with stout bill and fan-shaped tail.

-Breeds from British Columbia, central interior Canada, and Newfoundland south to southern California, Gulf Coast, and Florida.
+Breeds from Alaska, central interior Canada, and Newfoundland south to southern California, Gulf Coast, and Florida.
 Winters north to southern Canada.
 There is an introduced population in Bermuda.

 Common in most of its range.